-Grab a calculator, your dryer’s owner’s manual, and a recent electric bill, and use these simple math steps to figure out how much you're spending per load, per month, and per year to dry your clothes.
+Using these simple math steps, you can figure out how much you're spending per load, per month, and per year to dry your clothes.

 - Multiply the dryer's wattage by the length of the load in hours and divide by 1,000.
 This will give you the total number of kilowatt-hours used.

-- Multiply the kilowatt-hours by your cost per kWh."
+- Multiply the kilowatt-hours by your "cost per kWh."
 This number is your cost per load and is listed on your electric bill.

 - To calculate your cost per month, multiply your cost per load by the number of loads that you typically do in a month.